Brackley Central railway station: The unbuilt Northampton branch

-The early photograph of the station (dated 1906) is interesting in that it shows, on the right hand (west) side, a third platform under construction.
+The article's leading photograph of the station (dated 1906) is interesting in that it shows, on the right hand (west) side, a third platform under construction.
 The story is somewhat shrouded in myth but according to legend the Great Central had visions of building a branch line from Brackley via Towcester to Northampton, but never got the go-ahead; indeed, no Bill was ever presented to Parliament.
 Nevertheless, the branch platform was commenced anyway, but never got beyond the stage shown.
 Its position is a puzzle also in that it appears to be located on the "wrong side" of the station, since Northampton-bound trains would have had to cross the main running lines in order to access the branch.

 Brackley Viaduct

 A little way to the south the ground level fell away rapidly so that the line found itself on a high embankment leading to Brackley Viaduct.
 This impressive structure, which spanned the Ouse Valley, was 255 yd in length, 62 ft high and started out with 22 blue brick arches each of 34 ft 3 in.
-However, due to movement of clay beds beneath the south end of the structure when it was almost complete, cracks were noticed in the southernmost two arches, and so these were replaced by two girder spans each of 35 ft, while the third arch was filled with bricks to provide a massive buttress.
+However, due to movement of clay beds beneath the south end of the structure when it was almost complete, cracks were noticed in the southernmost two arches; these were replaced by two girder spans each of 35 ft, while the third arch was filled with bricks to provide a massive buttress.
 Meanwhile, the third arch from the north end was walled up to provide extra bracing there.

-Today
+The site today

-Today the entrance building at road level still stands and is occupied by a cafe called Brackley Central.
+The entrance building at road level still stands and was, most recently, occupied by a cafe called Brackley Central.
+In April 2024, the café closed and the building with 1.13 acres of surrounding land was for sale.
 Down in the cutting the platform and its buildings have gone, replaced by a range of industrial units.
 Improvements to the A43 following the line's closure meant that the bridge carrying the road over the line was demolished and the cutting partially filled in at that point.
-To the south, the viaduct was demolished in sections in the spring and summer of 1978, the rubble being reused as hardcore beneath new roads in Milton Keynes.
+To the south, the viaduct was demolished in sections in the spring and summer of 1978, the rubble was reused as hardcore beneath new roads in Milton Keynes.